bragarr/bragarr/README.md

 [EN]

-👋 Hello, I'm Reinaldo Braga, Web Developer!
+👋 Hello, I'm Reinaldo Braga, Full Stack Developer!

    Here you can check it out all my projects.